jochenleidner/ltools/README.md

 * xmastree

 LTools were Written by and are copyright (c)2021 by Jochen L. Leidner.
-All rights reserved; see LICENSE.md for the license terms.
+All rights reserved; see LICENSE.txt for the license terms.